 “Now, Mable!”
 Mrs. Matter pulled the rusty latch one-handed, her fingers white with effort.

 I turned and began working the window behind me, scraping my knuckles on the impossibly small handle.
 “Little f*****…” I mumbled, biting my bottom lip.
 It budged a half-inch.

-Several boys, each with the black and red ball cap and wavy Bieberish hair of a West Greenville jock, reached the windows on either side of me.
+Several boys, each with a tell-tale black and red ball cap and wavy Bieberish hair style of a West Greenville jock, reached the windows on either side of me.
 For them (each slim and toned, the happy product of an overfunded athletic program-screw the arts right?) the quarter inch panes complied quickly.
 Around me, windows slid closed in a way that made me briefly reconsider my sedentary life, those lazy afternoons devouring Stephen King and Flannery O’Connor and J.K.
 Rowling.
 Should I lose the weight and tryout for softball next Spring?
 Is a fifth rereading of Harry Potter and the Prisoner of Azkaban worth atrophied muscles and a heavy body the consistency of Play-Doh?
 My brain, that three pounds of grey matter that reminds me to brush my teeth and to set the parking brake, hurt for a moment.
 The answer it conjured was vague-Maybe?